Pankisi Gorge crisis: Claims of chemical and biological weapon plots to attack Europe and the prelude to the Iraq War

 In 2001, an alleged jihadist operative named Abu Atiya reportedly arrived in the Pankisi Gorge, having been dispatched by Abu Musab al-Zarqawi, leader of Jama'at al-Tawhid wal-Jihad.
 Al-Zarqawi had founded a training camp in Afghanistan with the support of Al-Qaeda, but was not himself a member.
 After he fought against the Americans during their 2001 invasion, he moved to Iraq.

 A French intelligence report dated 6 November 2002, later filed in a court case, stated that Abu Atiya was based in Georgia, where he was in charge of preparations for chemical attacks in Europe.
 According to the Wall Street Journal, around that time an alleged Al-Qaeda member who had been captured by the U.S. in March 2002 said under interrogation that Abu Atiya had dispatched nine men of North African descent to Europe in 2001 to prepare attacks.

-On 30 December, the U.S. Department of Defense and Georgia's Ministry of Defense signed an agreement to cooperate in the prevention of proliferation of "technology, pathogens and expertise" related to biological weapons.
+On 30 December, the U.S. Department of Defense and Georgia's Ministry of Defense signed an agreement to cooperate on the prevention of proliferation of "technology, pathogens and expertise" related to biological weapons.
 The agreement, marking an evolution of a Weapons of Mass Destruction non-proliferation relationship between the two countries that begun in 1997, led to the construction of the Lugar Research Center in Tbilisi, with substantial U.S. funding.
 The timing of the 30 December agreement has been linked to the U.S. having then recently come to believe that a biological weapons plot was being fomented by jihadists in Pankisi.

-On 5 January 2003 police in London arrested a number of men of North African descent over what was known at the time as the Wood Green ricin plot.
+On 5 January 2003, police in London arrested a number of men of North African descent over what was known at the time as the Wood Green ricin plot.
 Shortly afterward, 21 further men of North African descent, with reported links to both the alleged British cell and Salafi-jihadist groups in North Africa, were arrested in Italy and Spain.
 Explosive and chemical materials were reportedly recovered.
 There were further arrests in Britain, for a total of 20.

 British investigators rapidly ascertained that no ricin had, in fact, been discovered, but this fact was not made public until 2005.
 (One of the men arrested in Britain was ultimately convicted of conspiracy to cause a public nuisance by spreading ricin; the other accused men were found not guilty.)